metauni/metauni.github.io/posts/instructions/instructions.md

 > A human will be involved if the automated verification tool (the Robot) is not able to reach a decision on its own.
 This may occur, when the picture is blurry or the Robot runs into some other difficulty in analysing the verification session..
 In the case of fully automated decision-making, where the decision has a significant effect on you, we will be transparent about such processing.

 ## Helpful hints

-* The translucent boxes are *voice chat zones* which transition your Discord into a specific voice channel when entered.
-Leaving the zone will not remove you from the channel.
-If you want to return to the General voice channel, click the "Reset" in the top right hand corner of your GUI.

 * You move your player with the arrow keys (or WASD) and you can look around by holding down the right mouse button, or doing a two-finger drag on a trackpad.
 The control scheme can be changed in Settings (press Escape in-game to access).